Welcome to today's edition of the Rush 24-7 podcast.

 You're going to look for it.

-And I think if you go back and look at some of the really inflamed hearings for some of Bush's judicial nominees on the appellate, like Bill Pryor, I think I've detected a code phrase from Senator Schumer.
+And I think if you go back and look at some of the really inflamed hearings for some of Bush's judicial nominees on the appellate circle, like Bill Pryor, I think I've detected a code phrase from Senator Schumer, and that is, and he used it again last night to describe Judge Roberts.

 We're going to have to find out what his deeply held personal beliefs are.

-I happen to believe, Rudy, and I'm not asking you to agree with this, but comment on it if you want.
+I happen to believe, Rudy, and I'm not asking you to agree with this, but to comment on it if you want.

-Not not because he doesn't like Catholic, it's just that religious people are more originalist uh and and and more true to the Constitution are more conservative and it's just another way of calling somebody a conservative without actually using label deeply held personal beliefs.
+Not because he doesn't like Catholics, it's just that religious people are more originalist and more true to the Constitution, more conservative.

-I think they're also going to try to get him and I've heard some of them saying it last night to opine on how he would decide on questions coming before him.
+I think they're also going to try to get him, and I've heard some of them saying it last night, to opine on how he would decide on questions coming before him.

 I've got to listen to the arguments.

-I've got to talk to the other justices I've got to keep my mind open.
+I've got to keep my mind open.

-But I think they're gonna try very hard to get him into that you know they're gonna use his prior opinions.
+But I think they're going to try very hard to get him into that.

-Yeah but there he's got a client the U.S. government's his answer and it's the correct one.
+Yeah, but there he's got a client, the U.S. government.

-The answer is I'm I'm a lawyer.
+The answer is, I'm a lawyer.

-I've argued a lot of different cases if I have a client whether it was the government I argued for the government I argued before the Supreme Court.
+If I have a client, whether it was the government, I argued for the government, I argued before the Supreme Court.

-I didn't uh it wasn't incumbent on me to have to agree with every position of my client.
+It wasn't incumbent on me to have to agree with every position of my client.

-I had to argue it effectively that's what you're trained to do in law school.
+That's what you're trained to do in law school.

-So I think that'll be his answer and it doesn't necessarily say what he's gonna decide as a judge.
+And it doesn't necessarily say what he's going to decide as a judge.

-Because having not been a judge for a long time, you can't pin him down.
+And I think that's part of why President Bush selected him, because having not been a judge for a long time, you can't pin him down.

 I mean, which is good.